 In Advances in Neural Information Processing Systems 25, pages: 189-196, (Editors: P Bartlett, FCN Pereira, CJC.
-Burges, L Bottou, and KQ Weinberger), Curran Associates Inc., 26th Annual Conference on Neural Information Processing Systems (NIPS), 2012 (Conference Paper)
+Burges, L Bottou, and KQ Weinberger), Curran Associates Inc., 26th Annual Conference on Neural Information Processing Systems (NIPS), 2012 (inproceedings)

 In Advances in Neural Information Processing Systems 25, pages: 10-18, (Editors: P Bartlett, FCN Pereira, CJC.
-Burges, L Bottou, and KQ Weinberger), Curran Associates Inc., 26th Annual Conference on Neural Information Processing Systems (NIPS), 2012 (Conference Paper)
+Burges, L Bottou, and KQ Weinberger), Curran Associates Inc., 26th Annual Conference on Neural Information Processing Systems (NIPS), 2012 (inproceedings)

 We analyze the problem of data sets reduction for support vector classification.
 The work is also motivated by distributed problems, where sensors collect binary measurements at different locations moving inside an environment that needs to be divided into a collection of regions labeled in two different ways.
 The scope is to let each agent retain and exchange only those measurements that are mostly informative for the collective reconstruction of the decision boundary.
 For the case of separable classes, we provide the exact conditions and an efficient algorithm to determine if an element in the training set can become a support vector when new data arrive.
 The analysis is then extended to the non-separable case deriving a sufficient discardability condition and a general data selection

 scheme for classification.
 Numerical experiments relative to the distributed problem show that the proposed procedure allows the agents to exchange a small amount of the collected data to obtain a highly predictive decision boundary.

 IEEE Transactions on Neural Networks, 22(2):290-303, February 2011 (article)